OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 # Add custom keyboard shortcuts to your Office Add-ins

 Keyboard shortcuts, also known as key combinations, make it possible for your add-in's users to work more efficiently.
 Keyboard shortcuts also improve the add-in's accessibility for users with disabilities by providing an alternative to the mouse.

-> [!NOTE]
-> To start with a working version of an add-in with keyboard shortcuts already enabled, clone and run the sample [Excel Keyboard Shortcuts](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/excel-keyboard-shortcuts).
-When you're ready to add keyboard shortcuts to your own add-in, continue with this article.

 There are three steps to add keyboard shortcuts to an add-in.